Dependence control chart using maximum copula entropy: Real data examples

 and

 The maximum Shannon entropy for margins are:

-The next step is to figure out the joint density function based on copula function.
-To do this, the dependencies have to be calculated via the estimators presented in section \ref{CopulaSec} or any other available estimators.
-Note that the presented estimators are sufficient when the sample size is large enough and depending on the data too.
+The next step is to figure out the joint density function based on the copula function.
+We calculate the dependencies via the estimators presented in section \ref{CopulaSec} or any other available estimators that are possible to use.
+Note that the presented estimators are sufficient when the sample size is large enough and depend on the data.
 The estimated dependency values are:

 Then, we have to make the constraints for calculation of maximum copula entropy:

 The second and third conditions, and also the fifth and sixth are merged to reduce the calculations as we explained them before.
 The maximum copula entropy concerning the Shannon is gotten: